 Russia's aggression against Ukraine, and the resulting change in relations between Central Asia and Russia provides an opportunity for the United States to increase its engagement with the region and weaken Russian influence.
-The United States currently has good bilateral relations with each of the Central Asian states and engages with them regionally through the C5+1 platform, which aims at advancing cooperation with the Central Asian states (the C5), addressing common concerns, and supporting their sovereignty and territorial integrity.14 Nevertheless, there are many ways in which the United States could strengthen its policies, programs, and investment in the region.
+The United States currently has good bilateral relations with each of the Central Asian states and engages with them regionally through the C5+1 platform, which aims at advancing cooperation with the Central Asian states (the C5), addressing common concerns, and supporting their sovereignty and territorial integrity.
+Nevertheless, there are many ways in which the United States could strengthen its policies, programs, and investment in the region.

 The United States should increase its overall engagement with the region, including high level visits and meetings, as well as assistance and economic investment.
 That should include the U.S. president visiting Central Asia, which Putin and Xi both have already done, as well as increased U.S. support for the development of alternative routes for trade, hydrocarbons, and transit - which would weaken Russia's ability to control both the economies of Central Asia and the flow of products through them to the West.
-The United States can also encourage the development of regional cooperation through expanding the existing C5+1 framework, and offering, and other regulations to support the region's independence from Russia.
+The United States can also encourage the development of regional cooperation through expanding the existing C5+1 framework, and offering, and coordinating with the EU, to develop and harmonize regional trade, transit and other regulations to support the region's independence from Russia.